salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/undefined-document-all.md

-# Undefined document.all (undefined-document-all)
+# Prevent access to document.all (undefined-document-all)

-The value of `document.all` in Lightning Locker is `undefined`.
-This isn’t likely to break code but is something to be aware of.
+The `document.all` getter returns `undefined` when Lightning Web Security is enabled.

 ## Rule Details